Previous dayMarch 24, 2026Next day

 186.5 km---✓ ReviewedUSGS →

-This magnitude 4.0 event was detected 77 km N of Ollagüe, Chile on March 24, 2026, with origin time 21:15 UTC.
-The event originated approximately 186.5 km below the surface, classifying it as intermediate depth.
+Reports of a magnitude 4.0 earthquake 77 km N of Ollagüe, Chile came in on March 24, 2026 at 21:15 UTC.
+This was a intermediate depth earthquake, focused at 186.5 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at -20.528°N, -68.185°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -20.528°, -68.185°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24